-You can also call this as the “halibut knot.”
-You can use this knot to join thin, slippery, or stiff lines.
-It’s a kind of bend consisting of 2 overhand knots to form a symmetrical angle.
+You can also call this the “halibut knot.”
+It’s a kind of bend consisting of two overhand knots to form a symmetrical angle.
+You can also use the fisherman’s knot to join thin, slippery, or stiff lines.

 33. Surgeon’s Knot

 You can use this type of knot to bind and surgeons use this often.
-It keeps tension over a suture thus, its name.
-It’s also considered as one of the easiest and best knots to tie when combining lines that are equal or unequal in diameters.
+It keeps tension over a suture, thus its name.
+It’s also considered as one of the easiest essential knots to tie when combining lines equal or unequal in diameters.

 34. Fisherman’s Eye

 This is also called the True Lover’s Knot.
 Anglers make use of this to create a leader loop.
 This is a very useful loop which you tie on the loose end of a rope using 1 of 4 other methods.

 If you want to tie a knot to a rod or a bar, the slippery hitch is a good choice.
 However, it cannot provide you with reliable strength compared with other knots.
 You can easily untie and tie it though.

 36. Stevedore’s Knot

 You can use this knot as a stopper knot.
 It is usually tied to the end of the rope and where the lariat’s other end can pass through to make a running noose.
 This knot is bulkier though but less likely to jam compared to the figure-eight knot.